junxit/us-congress-bills-113/bill.md

 > ## § 10.
 Authorization of appropriations
 >
-> - **(a)** *In general* There are authorized to be appropriated to carry out this Act such sums as are necessary for each of fiscal years 2014 through 2019.
+> - **(a)** *In general* There areis authorized to be appropriated to carry out this Act such sums as are necessary$6,500,000 for each of fiscal years 2014 through 2019.
 > - **(b)** *Use of funds* Of the amounts made available under subsection (a) for each fiscal year, not less than 75 percent shall be expended for projects carried out at a location outside of the United States.